rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 The Regent House is the principal electoral constituency of the university.
 It has more than 4500 members comprising university officers, heads of the depts, and fellows of the colleges.
 The Regent House elects one of the nominees as Vice-Chancellor from the list sent by the council.
-It is clear from the composition of the council that it has a significant say in the matters selection of the Vice-Chancellor rests on the direct stakeholders.
-The Regent House essentially performs the job of an oversight committee.
+It is clear from the composition of the council that the direct stakeholders have a significant influence on the selection of the Vice-Chancellor.
+The Regent House performs the job of an oversight committee.

 Oxford University's structure is slightly different from that of Cambridge.
 It has a congregation and a council.
 The congregation performs the job of the Regent House like in the case of Cambridge University.
-It consists of 4000 members drawn from the university's academic staff, the heads of the departments, and other members of the governing bodies of the colleges.
+It consists of 4000 members drawn from the university's academic staff, the Heads of the Departments, and other members of the governing bodies of the colleges.
 The congregation is empowered to change the statutes and the regulations, electing members to the council and appointment of Vice-Chancellor.
-The congregation is essentially like Senates of the University system in India but not as politicized.
+The congregation is like the senate of the University system in India, but not as politicized.
 Many members of the university senate system in India owe allegiance to parties, mainly the party in power in the state.

-We studied the general framework for the Presidents' appointments for the universities in the USA.
-The President's role is different from that of a Vice-Chancellor of a university in Europe or India.
-The President is the chief executive officer of a university.
+We studied the general framework for the appointments of the Presidents for the US universities.
+A President's role is different from that of a Vice-Chancellor of a university either in Europe or in India.
+The Presidents are the chief executive officers of universities.
 They work in close collaboration with the Provosts.
-The Provost is generally responsible for academic affairs.
+The Provost is responsible for academic affairs.
 The faculty typically elects the Provost.
 The role of the President is to lead the fundraising efforts and foster a positive public image of the university and its academic community to the external world.